 On a much later trip, I flew up with a friend to visit Fairbanks in February with the sole purpose of viewing the Northern Lights.
 We rented a car and an Airbnb for the weekend and did a lot of different activities.
 Unfortunately, we didn’t get to see the aurora borealis that weekend!

-From natural hot springs to walking with reindeer and dog sledding, Fairbanks is a great destination for travelers that want to experience Alaska’s winter wonderland in December, January, and February.
+From natural hot springs to walking with reindeer and dog sledding, Fairbanks is a great destination for travelers who want to experience Alaska’s winter wonderland in December, January, and February.